avoumatsodo/avoumatsodo.github.io/_pages/research.md

 ### Innovation, International Trade, and Structural Change (December 2022)
  <details>
  <summary>&nbsp;&nbsp;&nbsp;Abstract</summary>
 <p align="justify"> This paper develops an Schumpeterian endogenous general equilibrium model of stock asset pricing, linking R&D performance in diverse industries to asset returns.
 The model incorporates uncertainty related to innovation shocks aiming to explore the implications of R&D policies on asset price dynamics.
-By considering risk-averse agents and varying R&D investments, the paper demonstrates that R&D amounts and asset risk premiums differ across industries based on productivity levels.  </p> -->
+By considering risk-averse agents and varying R&D investments, the paper demonstrates that R&D amounts and asset risk premiums differ across industries based on productivity levels.</p>
 </details>